Spin Operators for Massive Particles: appendix

 Crucially, $S^k$ is the $k0$-component of the dual spin tensor $ {}^*S^{\mu\nu}=\frac{1}{2}\epsilon^{\mu\nu\rho\sigma} S_{\rho\sigma}$, i.e.,

 because ${}^*S^{k0}=\frac{1}{2}\epsilon^{k0lm}S_{lm} =\frac{1}{2}\epsilon_{klm}S_{lm}$.
-Hence, Eqs. (\ref{eq:tensor}) and (\ref{eq:dualtensor}) imply that $S^k$ should be transformed as a $k0$-component of a second-rank tensor for a Lorentz transformation.
-In fact, this tensorial requirement is a generalization of the spatial three-vector condition in Eq. (\ref{eq:rotation}) because if a Lorentz transformation becomes a spatial rotation then the tensorial requirement reduces to the spatial three-vetor condition in (ii).
-As well as the spatial three-vector condition in Eq. (\ref{eq:rotation}), thus, the tensorial requirement gives the additional condition.
+Hence, equations (\ref{eq:tensor}) and (\ref{eq:dualtensor}) imply that $S^k$ should be transformed as a $k0$-component of a second-rank tensor for a LT.
+In fact, this tensorial requirement is a generalization of the spatial three-vector condition in equation (\ref{eq:rotation}) because if a LT becomes a spatial rotation then the tensorial requirement reduces to the spatial three-vector condition in (i).
+As well as the spatial three-vector condition in equation (\ref{eq:rotation}), thus, the tensorial requirement gives the additional condition.

-Then, $f$'s given in Eqs. (\ref{eq:ak0}), (\ref{eq:akm}), and (\ref{eq:akk}) from the spatial three-vector condition can be specified more by the additional condition as follows.
-Under a Lorentz transformation, $f_1$ should be linearly proportional to $P^0$, i.e., $f_1(P^0) = b\, P^0$, to make the term of $f_1(P^0)W^k$ transforming like a $k0$-component of the tensor, while $f_0$ and $f_3$ should be constant (scalar), i.e., $f_0(P^0) = a$ and $f_3(P^0) = c$, because, for instance, the terms of $P^k W^0$ and $\epsilon_{kml}P^l W^m = \epsilon_{0kml} P^l W^m$ already transform like a $k0$-component, where $b$ and $c$ are constant (scalar under the Lorentz transformation).
+Then, $f$'s given in equations (\ref{eq:ak0}), (\ref{eq:akm}), and (\ref{eq:akk}) from the spatial three-vector condition can be specified more by the additional condition as follows.
+Under a LT, $f_1$ should be linearly proportional to $P^0$, i.e., $f_1(P^0) = b\, P^0$, to make the term of $f_1(P^0)W^k$ transforming like a $k0$-component of the tensor, while $f_0$ and $f_3$ should be constant (scalar), i.e., $f_0(P^0) = a$ and $f_3(P^0) = c$, because, for instance, the terms of $P^k W^0$ and $\epsilon_{kml}P^l W^m = \epsilon_{0kml} P^l W^m$ already transform like a $k0$-component, where $b$ and $c$ are constant (scalar under the LT).
 However, the term of $f_2(P^0) P^k P^n W^n$ is converted to a form of $f_2(P^0) P^k W^0 P^0$ by using $W^\mu P_\mu=0$.
 This implies that actually this term is a $k00$-component of a third-rank tensor.
 Thus, to satisfy the tensorial property of the second-rank spin tensor, one has to set $f_2(P^0)=0$.
-Consequently, Eq. (\ref{sol1}) can be rewritten as a more specific form:
+Consequently, equation (\ref{sol1}) can be rewritten as a more specific form: